KoelnAPI/data/data/environment/airbase/README.md

 The measurement data has been collected at ~20 different locations which are described in the file "stations.csv".

 For each station, one CSV file of measurements is contained, named using the station ID.
+Unfortunately, the data for most stations is several years old or very spotty.

 ## Source